yoyoberenguer/NE555-timer-/README.md

 ### Comparators U1A & U1B

-For this experimentation, the signals `TRIG` and `THRES` are wired together and will be used to simulate the external C capacitance charhe & disharge process with a triangular signal of amplitude 0 - 5v from a signal generator connected to these two pins.
+For this experimentation, the signals `TRIG` and `THRES` are wired together and will be used to simulate the external C capacitance charge & disharge process with a triangular signal of amplitude 0 - 5v from a signal generator connected to these two pins.
 The pair TRIG & THRES will be adjusted with an offset of 2.5V to make sure the entire signal vary above the ground level.
 The signal can also be a sine with the same settings (0-5v) with a DC offset of 2.5 V